Washington Expands Workplace Rights for Pumping Breast Milk

 - Any other pregnancy accommodation an employee may request, provided that it is supported by the employee’s health care provider or is consistent with information provided on pregnancy accommodation by the Washington State Department of Labor and Industries.

-Washington employers with eight or more employees should consider:
+Washington employers with fifteen or more employees should consider:

 - Reviewing/revising policy manuals to include the 2-year breast milk expression accommodation.